ViseROM/PathFindingDemo/README.md

 Author: Vachia Thoj

 #### Description:
-- A demo of path finding on tile/grid based map using Breadth First Search (BFS)
+- A demo of AI path finding on a tile/grid based map using Breadth First Search (BFS)
 - GUI built using the Swing and AWT libraries in Java
 - AI (Critter) moves in left/right/up/down directions.
 No diagonal movements